sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

 ###  1.5. <a name='Requirements'></a>Requirements

 We want to enable secure upgrade of SONIC.
 This will include secure upgrade of SONIC while installing SONIC via ONIE or SONIC.
-The feature requires a signing process which requires a signing private key and certificate and a verification process which requires a public key certificate for validation.
+The feature requires a signing process which will include a private key and certificate.
+The verification process on the other end requires a public key certificate for validation.
 Both processes are required to be supported by various scenarios such as development and release.
 In order to do secure installation of SONIC from ONIE, it has to include the flowing secure upgrade verification commit TBD (on pull request - waiting for it to be created)
 Device arch should support secure boot including UEFI tools.